 “This program is wonderful for establishing a structure and a process in any level of music teaching.” - Level 1 Student, GMU 2017

 “This course will really improve my children’s choir teaching.
 Thank you so much for giving me tools to use with my kids.” – Level 3 Student, GMU 2017

 Robbin Marcus has been engaged in training Kodály teachers since 2000.
 She specializes in the teaching of folk music materials, but also teaches Kodály pedagogy and adds an Alexander Technique component to conducting classes.
 Robbin is known for her exacting standards in folk music analysis, as well as her vast depth of knowledge in traditional folk song and dance.
 Her classes are simultaneously demanding and fun.
 Expect to be challenged and amazed - you will go home with enough repertoire for the next school year and beyond.

-Robbin is the director of the Potomac Arts Academy Summer Kodály Program at George Mason University, a position she has held since 2006.
+Robbin is the director of the Mason Community Arts Academy Summer Kodály Program at George Mason University, a position she has held since 2006.